 HOW ARE WORKING GROUPS GOVERNED?

-Working Groups must operate in compliance with the IEEE-SA Standards Board Bylaws, IEEE-SA Standards Board Operations Manual, the Sponsor's Policy & Procedures , and the Working Group's Policies and Procedures.
-Some Sponsors allow each Working Group to develop its own Policies and Procedures (P&P), that must be approved by the Sponsor.
-Some Sponsors develop a single Working Group P&P for each project type (individual or entity) that each working group of that type must adopt and follow.
-The IEEE-SA provides baseline P&Ps for Sponsors and Working Groups.
+Working Groups must operate in compliance with the IEEE-SA Standards Board Bylaws, IEEE-SA Standards Board Operations Manual, the Standards Committee's Policy & Procedures (P&P) , and the Working Group's P&P. Some Standards Committees allow each Working Group to develop its own Policies and Procedures, that must be approved by the Standards Committee.
+Some Standards Committee develop a single Working Group P&P for each project type (individual or entity) that each working group of that type must adopt and follow.
+The IEEE-SA provides baseline P&Ps for Standards Committees and Working Groups.

 A Working Group usually has a hierarchy of officers to ensure that the work proceeds smoothly.
-There must be a Working Group chair.
-The Working Group chair may be appointed by the Sponsor or elected by the Working Group.
-In some cases, the Working Group chair will serve for a finite, defined term or will go through regular votes of confirmation from the working group depending on the Sponsor's rules.
-It is the role of the chair to provide leadership and guidance during the standards development process, helping move towards completion of the finished standard.
-The chair also serves as a point of contact for people who have technical questions or comments about the content of the standard.
+There must be a Working Group Chair.
+The Working Group Chair may be appointed by the Standards Committee or elected by the Working Group.
+In some cases, the Working Group Chair will serve for a finite, defined term or will go through regular votes of confirmation from the working group depending on the Standards Committees rules.
+It is the role of the Chair to provide leadership and guidance during the standards development process, helping move towards completion of the finished standard.
+The Chair also serves as a point of contact for people who have technical questions or comments about the content of the standard.

-The Working Group may have other officers, such as a vice chair, secretary, or treasurer.
-All of these roles could aid the chair and the group in moving their project forward.
-A vice chair can assist the chair in all areas, including running the meeting when the chair is absent or wishes to recuse themselves.
+The Working Group may have other officers, such as a Vice Chair, Secretary, or Treasurer.
+All of these roles could aid the Chair and the Working Group in moving their project forward.
+A Vice Chair can assist the Chair in all areas, including running the meeting when the Chair is absent or wishes to recuse themselves.

 Examples of Working Group Officers: